Detective constable recruitment process (DHEP route)

 Stage 2 – Application

-If you are successful at the eligibility stage, and have submitted a copy of your certificates, we will ask you to complete an application form.
+If you are successful at the online eligibility stage, you will be required to complete an online application form.

-You will need to fill in your personal details, employment history and references.
+You will need to fill in your personal details, employment history and references and upload your ID, proof of address and qualification.

 Stage 3 – Familiarisation event

-Once we have received your completed application form, we will invite you to attend a Degree Holder Entry Programme (DHEP) Familiarisation Event.
+Once you have been successful at application stage, we will invite you to attend an online Familiarisation Event.

 The purpose of this compulsory event is to provide you with further information on the DHEP programme and the process of becoming a Detective Constable.